luciapapalini/kenn-gw-transformer/README.md

 ![KENN logo](KENN-logo-bg.png)

-KENN (Knowledge-Enhanced Neural Network) is a Transformer-based encoder designed for processing gravitational wave (GW) time series.
+KENN (Knowledge Extractor Neural Network) is a Transformer-based encoder designed for processing gravitational wave (GW) time series.
 It maps raw GW strain data into a latent representation that captures the relevant physical information for downstream tasks, such as parameter estimation.

 # I'M JUST KENN